Things to do in Paia and Haiku (A Quick Guide to What’s Cool and Fun)

 Eventually Paia became a popular stop for provisions on the way to Hana and more specialty foods, surf shops and then nice restaurants popped up and making Paia and Haiku a destination on its own along with attractions to visit in the surrounding area of Paia.

-Here’s what to do and see around Paia and Haiku now
+Here’s what to do and see around Paia town

-Check out some of the local attractions and activities you can do around town and a short drive from Paia and Haiku town below.
+Check out some of the local attractions and activities you can do around town and easy to get to places that are a short drive from Paia and Haiku town and worth visiting.

 Explore Paia, Maui